The contract price must include and/or clearly state the following:

 Suitable filtration, sanitation and heating equipment to do the job.
 Make sure you check the suitability of the equipment before you sign or you may find you are charged more later for a “bigger size” or you haven’t got suitable performance out of the equipment provided.
 Check manufacturers’ recommendations.

 If cost of tipping is quoted, it must be included in the contract price.

 Full details of the size of filtration to be supplied, including any accessories (light, heater, chlorinator, etc) should be provided.

 To prevent lengthy delays in obtaining approval from council, insist that your sales consultant submits plans to council within a reasonable time.

 The maximum deposit you are required to pay on signing a contract for less than $20,000 is 10 percent and over $20,000 is 5 percent.
 This does not include statutory government charges and fees, insurance, etc.

 Make sure the penalty costs (liquidated damages) for late completion are realistic…so your pool gets finished on time.
-(At least $50 per week for 10 weeks).
+(At least $50 / working day).

 Sanitisation.
 What will it cost to keep your pool suitable for swimming and healthy for your family?
 Your consultant should be able to provide the answer.
 If in doubt consult the manufacturer.

 Solar Heating.
 Are you getting enough “collector” to adequately heat your pool?
 A rule of thumb is that a collector area of 80 percent to 100 percent of the surface area of the pool is required.
 Insist that the amount of collector is mentioned in the contract.
 If in doubt consult the manufacturer.